felixgborrego/simple-docker-ui/README.md

 ### Main features

+* Native app for Windows, MacOS and Linux.
 * Garbage collection for unused containers.
 Removing containers that haven't been in use for the last few days.
 * Garbage collection for unused images, Keeping only the once used by a container.
 * Virtual terminal to log into the container.